 The Special Operations Unit is a sub-division of the Road Patrol Division.
-It consists of three functions that operate in concert with the four road patrol shifts: Canine, Traffic and Marine Patrol.
+It consists of two functions that operate in concert with the four road patrol shifts: Canine and Marine Patrol.

 View images from our special operations division in our photo gallery.